m-kim/Puma/README.md

 make -j
 ```

-## Running
+## Running Puma
 Congratulations, you've installed Puma.
 How do you run it?
 That's a great question, there are two example files in the ```effis-examples``` directory to help you out.

+### example.yaml
 The first one is called, simply enough, ```example.yaml.``` I used this one to test at home using data generated on sdg-tm76.
 To use effis, first the ```example.yaml``` needs to be "composed."
 This sets up the directories and cheetah to run.
 ```
 effis-compose.py example.yaml
 ```